 According to Hery (2016), a financial ratio is a ratio calculation that uses financial statements as a measurement tool to assess a company's financial condition and performance.
-A ratio is calculated by comparing one balance sheet item to another that has a relevant and material relationship.
-Financial indicators are very important for analyzing a company's financial situation as they can assess company's financial condition performance. be used to the and Financial ratios are often used in analyses, then into bankruptcy prediction models.
+A ratio is calculated by comparing one balance sheet item to another that has a relevant and material relations 17.
+Financial indicators are very important for analyzing a company's financial situation as they can be used to assess the company's financial condition and performance.
+Financial ratios are often used in analyses, then into bankruptcy prediction models.
 Financial ratios are very useful indicators that can be calculated from financial statements and can represent past, present and future conditions (Khaliq et.al., 2014).